 SogoTrade reviews and complaints

 The platform’s mobile app reputation doesn’t fare much better.
-It scores 2.5 out of 5 on Google Play after 63 reviews.
-In the Apple App Store, it receives a score of 3.3 out of 5 after 88 reviews.
 Traders say the app is convenient for checking positions throughout the day but errors during the order placement process aren’t uncommon.

 Redditors also don’t seem to be impressed by SogoTrade’s offerings.
 The general sentiment is fairly negative, with traders complaining about trading fees, unpleasant encounters with customer support and an outdated, ineffective trading interface.

 Compare other stock trading platforms

 Before you decide to open an account with SogoTrade, be sure to explore all your options.
 You may find a brokerage that better suits you.

 SogoTrade can be a good option for active traders or those interested in options and limit orders.
 But its array of platforms and tools may get overwhelming for beginners.
 It also has a complex fee structure that many of its competitors have done away with.
 You may want to compare trading platforms before opening an account.